Salaries & JobsUpdated March 2026

 LowNational avg: $62,500High

 La Crosse's midwestern location means short construction seasons compress demand into six to eight months, which can mean premium pricing in spring and summer.
 The housing picture is equally important: a housing market where the American Dream of owning a home is still financially realistic.
-When it comes to electrician salary, the local workforce reflects a price-competitive market where providers work harder for each customer.
+When it comes to electrician salary, the local workforce reflects a price-competitive market where local businesses work harder for each customer.
 This is a city where the Nextdoor app has become the de facto price-check tool for every home service.

 What Matters Most